aexol-studio/deenruv/docs/docs/guides/deployment/deploy-to-railway/index.md

 ## Create a new Railway project

 From the Railway dashboard, click "New Project" and select "Empty Project".
 You'll be taken to a screen where you can add the first service to your project.

 ## Create the database

 Click the "Add a Service" button and select "database".
-Choose a database that matches the one you are using in your Vendure project.
+Choose a database that matches the one you are using in your Deenruv project.
 If you are following along using the one-click-deploy repo, then choose "Postgres".

-## Create the Vendure server
+## Create the Deenruv server

 Click the "new" button to create a new service, and select "GitHub repo".
-Select the repository which contains your Vendure project.
+Select the repository which contains your Deenruv project.
 You may need to configure access to this repo if you haven't already done so.

 ![Create new service](./01-new-service.webp)